aigc-apps/CogVideoX-Fun/scripts/README_TRAIN_REWARD.md

 | CogVideoX-Fun-V1.1-2b-InP-MPS.safetensors | CogVideoX-Fun-V1.1-2b | [MPS](https://github.com/Kwai-Kolors/MPS) | [🤗Link](https://huggingface.co/alibaba-pai/CogVideoX-Fun-V1.1-Reward-LoRAs/resolve/main/CogVideoX-Fun-V1.1-2b-InP-MPS.safetensors) | Official MPS reward LoRA (`rank=128` and `network_alpha=64`) for CogVideoX-Fun-V1.1-2b-InP.
 It is trained with a batch size of 8 for 16,000 steps.|

 ## Inference
-We provide a quick start example below.
+We provide an example inference code to run CogVideoX-Fun-V1.1-5b-InP with its HPS2.1 reward LoRA.

 ```python
 import torch